The moduli space of multi-scale differentials: Twist groups and level rotation tori

-We next provide another characterization of the twist group as a subgroup of the full twist group $\oldtwist$.
-Recall that the full twist group was defined in Section~\ref{sec:dehn-space-deligne} as the group generated by Dehn twists around all curves of $\eL$, and is isomorphic to $\ZZ^{E(\eL)}$.
+We remark that there is another characterization of the twist group as a subgroup of the full twist group $\oldtwist$.
+Recall that the full twist group was defined in Section~\ref{sec:dehn-space-deligne} as the group generated by Dehn twists around all curves of $\eL$, and is isomorphic to~$\ZZ^{E(\eL)}$.
+To prove the following proposition one checks that the quotient of $\oldtwist$ by $\Tw$ and by the group $\rottwist$ defined implicitly in the proposition are torsion free, and that $\Tw$ and $\rottwist$ have the same rank.